vitorenesduarte/docker-workshop/2/README.md

 $ kubectl config --help | sed -n '5,7p'
 ```

-We can simply have `$KUBECONFIG` environment variable
+One way is to simply have `$KUBECONFIG` environment variable
 pointing to the `CONFIG` file, e.g.:
 ```bash
 $ export KUBECONFIG=$(pwd)/CONFIG